 What’s Missing: The Potlatch Totem Park does contain many unique and wonderful totem poles, but all of them have been carved in modern times.
 In fact, all of the totem poles seen throughout Ketchikan are modern day replicas.
 Most ancient totem poles were either lost to deterioration or were destroyed by missionaries when converting the native people to Christianity.
 Further, this excursion’s description indicated that there would be a carving demonstration, but during our trip that was not the case.

 Main Takeaway: While we enjoyed the Ketchikan Highlights and Totem Pole Park tour, you can always create your own combo tour with some other options, especially when it comes to checking out totem poles.
-The Great Alaskan Lumberjack show is a highly entertaining show.
+The Great Alaskan Lumberjack show is a highly entertaining show for families of all ages.
 For history enthusiasts, you can see actual remains of 150 year old totem poles at the Totem Heritage Center.
 It is less than a 25 minute walk from the cruise pier or you can take a free shuttle from downtown.

-You already know this, but it cannot be said enough, it rains a lot in Ketchikan.
+You probably already know this, but it cannot be said enough that it rains a lot in Ketchikan.

-We were lucky that it was not raining too heavily on the morning we arrived there on the Celebrity Solstice.
+We were lucky that it was not raining too heavily on the morning we arrived there on Celebrity Solstice back in 2014.
 Our tickets for the excursion told us to meet at the pier for 8:45am.
-We were off the boat early and did our usual pictures on the dock and surrounding pier, where we were able to grab a great shot of the Aleutian Ballad, the crab fishing boat from the Deadliest Catch.
+We were off the boat early and did our usual pictures on the dock and surrounding pier.
+We were able to grab a great shot of the Aleutian Ballad, the crab fishing boat from the Deadliest Catch.

-After our short jaunt around the pier, we found our tour operator, holding her sign for the Ketchikan Highlights and Totem Pole Park excursion.
+After our short jaunt around the pier, we found our tour operator holding a sign for the Ketchikan Highlights and Totem Pole Park excursion.
 We showed her our tickets, and her response was, “Great, you are on the first tour, so you just need to walk to the show”.
 Walk to the show in the rain?
-Doesn’t she know the Princess has been off the boat for 15 minutes and is already complaining she looks awful?
+Doesn’t she know the Princess has been off the ship for 15 minutes and is already complaining about her hair?

 The tour operator gave us a map and some verbal directions.
-It is no more than a 10 minute walk, she claimed, and we just needed to be there 5 minutes before the show started.
-Grabbing some more photos along the way including the Welcome to Ketchikan sign, the huge rain gauge, and the perch for Thundering Wings—though the eagle itself was currently removed for repairs.
+She claimed that it was no more than a 10 minute walk.
+We made our way there, grabbing more photos along the way including the Welcome to Ketchikan sign, the huge rain gauge, and the perch for Thundering Wings—though the eagle itself was currently removed for repairs.

 We are Early and That Costs Me Money

-We basically followed Front Street all the way along the pier, until it turned left.
-As we turned left, we could see some other buildings along with the sign for the Great Alaskan Lumberjack Show.
+We basically followed Front Street all the way along the pier until it turned left.
+At that point, we could see the sign for the Great Alaskan Lumberjack Show.
 I knew the attraction said it was near the cruise ship terminal, but it is literally built right next to the docks.
 We would find out later that this was the former grounds of a saw mill.

 Yo Ho!
 Let’s Cheer for Dawson Creek

-Before long, the doors were opened, and we headed into the grandstands.
+Before long, we were allowed into the grandstands.
 Even though it was slightly raining, you do not need to worry about that as the seats are covered.
-There are also overhead heaters that they actually turned off because everyone was complaining it was too warm.
-Half the seating was roped off, and by the time the show started, the theater was barely a third full–one of the benefits of going toward the end of the cruise season.
+There are also overhead heaters.
+They actually turned off these heaters because everyone was complaining it was too warm.
+By the time the show started, the theater was barely a third full–one of the benefits of going toward the end of the cruise season.

 The show started, and we were introduced to a young lady who was our announcer and the official judge.
 She divided the crowd in half with the left side cheering for the USA camp: Spruce Mill, and the right side cheering for the Canadian camp: Dawson Creek.
 We were rooting for the Dawson Creek boys with the traditional lumberjack, “Yo Ho”.
 Now, we were ready to get this show started.

 For the next hour, the show proceeded in a highly scripted manner.
 At some points, it was obvious that the teams were letting each other win certain events to keep the score close.
 After a camp won an event, the winning lumberjack offered a signed picture to the fan that yelled and screamed the loudest.
-The wife did a bit of fanfare, but she was not crazy enough, at least for the lumberjacks, as she did not walk away with a signed photo.
-Who needs that anyway when she is married to me!
+The wife did a bit of fanfare, but she was not crazy enough, at least for the lumberjacks.
+Who needs a signed photo anyway when you are married to me!

 Throughout the show, there were also comical sidebars and heckling between the four lumberjacks and even the crowd.
 Our side was much more rowdy than the Spruce Mill camp so the lumberjacks were poking fun at that a bit as well.